Serve inCoupe glass

 |1/2 fl oz||Luxardo Maraschino liqueur|

-“I was just a boy, working as assistant bartender at the bar of the Festival del Cine de Mar de Plata.
-Everyone liked me because I treated every customer like a big star: they thought it was my style, a manner that I had practised, but the truth was that I knew nothing about cinema and I was afraid of looking foolish.
+Created by Seba Atienza in Argentina, who tells the story behind his cocktail, "I was just a boy, working as an assistant bartender at the bar of the Festival del Cine de Mar de Plata.
+Everyone liked me because I treated every customer like a big star: they thought it was my style, a manner that I had practiced, but the truth was that I knew nothing about cinema and I was afraid of looking foolish.

 "One evening, I was serving a friendly Italian customer and made a joke that made him laugh a lot.
 When he got up to leave, I saw that he had left a ticket for the major preview on the next evening.
 It was the most keenly awaited event – almost everyone had asked me to give them one of those tickets, but they had been sold-out for months.